svn2github/wordpress-vip-plugins/angellist/readme.txt

 Links to AngelList pages open in a new window by default through a `_blank` [browsing context](http://www.whatwg.org/specs/web-apps/current-work/multipage/browsers.html#valid-browsing-context-name-or-keyword).
 XHTML themes may dislike the `target` attributes on anchor elements.
 Tap into the `angellist_browsing_context` [filter](http://codex.wordpress.org/Function_Reference/add_filter "WordPress add_filter function") from your theme's `functions.php` file or one of your site's custom plugins to override this default context with another valid context name.
 Return an empty string (`''`) to remove the attribute.

-= Where are job listings for my favorite companies? =

-Job listings may be added in a future release.

 = I run a high-traffic site.
 I think I have been rate limited =

 The [AngelList API](http://angel.co/api) allows up to 1000 requests per hour bucketed by IP.
-A single company may consume two API requests (company data + people data) while generating the necessary markup, effectively limiting sites to 500 generated company profiles per hour.
+A single company may consume three API requests (company data + people data + jobs data) while generating the necessary markup, effectively limiting sites to 333 generated company profiles per hour.

 If you run into rate limiting issues you may consider bumping your transient cache times for each company.
 You may also [contact the AngelList API team](mailto:api@angel.co) to raise the limits for your server IP addresses.